dotnet/designs/accepted/2020/windows-specific-apis/windows-specific-apis.md

 2.0 assemblies, we'll include an internal version of `MinimumOSPlatformAttribute` in those assemblies.

+## Partially supported APIs

+We decided that APIs that are only platform-specific for a certain combinations of arguments will not be marked as platform-specific.
+In other words, we'll optimize for fewer false positives.

+In some cases, we get away with marking enum members as platform-specific.
+If the API is popular enough, we may want to provide a custom analyzer that checks for certain arguments.

 ## Open Issues

 * We should run the tool again .NET 5